Interior Design Porto

 In line with the spirit of M Maison Particulière, we ventured out to discover the city of Porto, a truly special place that strongly resonated with the explorer within me.
 It may have been my first visit to Porto, but it surely won’t be my last…

 Hotel website: www.m-porto.com

 P.S.
-If you love hotels filled with history as much as I do, then you may also like Beau-Rivage Genève (Switzerland), Les Trois Rois Basel (Switzerland), the Andaz London Liverpool Street (UK) and Penha Longa Sintra (Portugal).
+If you love historic hotels as much as I do, then you may also like the Beau-Rivage Genève (Switzerland), Les Trois Rois Basel (Switzerland), the Andaz London Liverpool Street (UK) and the destination resort Penha Longa Sintra (Portugal).

 Mini Bar – José Avillez: buckle up and enjoy the ride!

 Speaking of discoveries, are you ready for a culinary adventure with lots of surprises?
 If yes, then the Mini Bar by acclaimed Chef José Avillez must be on your itinerary!
 Their slogan: “Mini Bar offers an unforgettable gastronomic experience, where nothing is as it seems.” is an understatement.
 The truly unique restaurant concept will not only take your taste buds on a journey, but create an overall one of a kind experience.
 Without giving away too much, you will find a great ambiance, friendly and competent staff and of course an outstanding cuisine and creative cocktails.
 Imagine comfort food reinvented and theatrically presented, cocktails that will make your taste buds tingle and wines that will make you wonder why you never considered a career as a sommelier.

 José Avillez is one of Portugal’s rising stars.
 His goal is to put Portugal on the map as a gastronomic destination and also bring Portuguese gastronomy out into the world.
 As a multi-award winning and Michelin starred Chef he has created several restaurant concepts, runs restaurants in Lisbon and Porto and recently opened his first international restaurant in Dubai.